GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 5/13/2020|v1.09| Updated v2 URL for Add Authorized and Get Authorized Party APIs 5/26/2020|v1.1| Added returnFHOrgKey parameter in the request for Get list of Opportunities API so that the request provides internal FH Org key if required
 6/8/2020|v1.11|Added returnFHOrgKey parameter in the request for Get Opportunity by Opportunity ID API so that the request provides internal FH Org key if required
+7/3/2020|v1.12| Updated v2 endpoints for Get List and Get Opportunity by ID APIs to add FH codes and updated response samples
 <p><small><a href="#">Back to top</a></small></p>